hazelcast/hazelcast-cpp-client/README.md

         std::cout << "There was no previous value for key." << std::endl;
     }
 ```
 The asynchronous methods always return an `ICompletableFuture` pointer.
-The method does not block for IO.
+The method does not block on IO thread.
 You can get the result later with the `ICompletableFuture::get()` method. `ICompletableFuture::get()` blocks until the response is received or an exception occurs.

 Other asynchronous `IMap` methods are: